xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 For simplicity, Telemetry configuration is often shown without TLS.
 It is easier as no certificate management is required.
 However, an important benefit of gRPC is lost: encryption.
 While it can still be used, it is not recommended for production.

 This article is a follow up to my [previous article](https://xrdocs.io/telemetry/tutorials/telemetry-stack-update-qos-interface-statistics-example/) on the TIG stack.
-It will reuse the same configuration examples and describe the steps on how to use gRPC dial-out or dial-in methods with TLS for authentication and encryption between a Telemetry collector and IOS XR routers.
+It will reuse the same configuration examples and describe the steps on how to use gRPC dial-out or dial-in methods with TLS, for authentication and encryption between a Telemetry collector and IOS XR routers.

 There was already a great article on using gRPC with TLS from Shelly [Pipeline with gRPC](https://xrdocs.io/telemetry/tutorials/2017-05-08-pipeline-with-grpc/).
 This article was much inspired by this previous one, though all configurations are now based on the Telegraf collector.